 Economically and politically, the EU has been good for the Irish Republic and it has become a prosperous modern Scandinavian style European country – indeed Irish born New York Times writer Timothy Egan titled his July 20th op-ed “Send me back to the country I came from.”

 Scotland too benefits from EU membership, from infrastructure investments, worker protection regulations and environmental standards – things dear to the socially conscious Scots.

 All this history makes the Brexit vote of 2016 simply amoral and sadistic.
 To add to that, the main reason Theresa May’s proposal for a “soft Brexit” with a “backstop” was repeatedly shot down was its customs union clause that it would have forestalled the border closing in Northern Ireland.
-On the other hand, reversing the process because of the harm it would inflict on peoples who have been victims of British imperialism over the centuries would be a long overdue gesture of Truth and Reconciliation by the English.
+On the other hand, reversing the process because of the harm it would inflict on peoples who have been victims of British imperialism over the centuries would have been a gesture of Truth and Reconciliation by the English.
 Alas, Brexit is now a fact, Boris Johnson having won a majority in Parliament with less than 50% of the vote – the English rotten boroughs are the U.K. analog of the U.S. Electoral College.